About the David Florida Laboratory

 - Various anechoic chambers, shielded rooms and antenna ranges and associated radio frequency (RF) equipment for performing spherical, cylindrical, and planar near-field, far-field, electromagnetic compatibility (EMC), and PIM/multipaction testing on a variety of antennas and RF payloads

-The DFL also has ready access to a range of services offered by the Communications Research Centre which is located on the same site, and to the National Research Council of Canada's Acoustic Test Facility for simulating launch environment characteristics.
+The DFL also has ready access to a range of services offered by the Communications Research Centre (CRC) which is located on the same site, and to the National Research Council of Canada's Acoustic Test Facility for simulating launch environment characteristics.

 In addition to the main facilities of the DFL, the laboratory is well supported by an operational infrastructure in keeping with the broad scope of activities.
 This includes offices, conference rooms, storage areas, check-out rooms and in-house mechanical, electrical and electronic shops for custom design and device construction.